espressomd/espresso/doc/sphinx/inter.rst

        0 & \text{if } r > r_{\text{cut}}.
      \end{cases}

-The parameter :math:`\alpha` that controlls the transition from Coulomb- to Debye-Hückel potential should be chosen such that the force is continous.
+The parameter :math:`\alpha` that controls the transition from Coulomb- to Debye-Hückel potential should be chosen such that the force is continous.

+.. note:: The two variants are mutually exclusive.
+If “COULOMB DEBYE HUECKEL”
+    is defined in the configuration file, variant (1) would not work.
+However, both methods require the feature "ELECTROSTATICS" do be defined.

 .. todo:: FINISH DOCUMENTATION/TESTING/INTERFACE BELOW